xplosionmind/old.tommi.space/_notes/public/Server.md

 ---
 date: 2020-03-21
-updated: 2020-12-20
+updated: 2020-12-23
 tags: geek
 ---
-My server is a surprisingly powerful (considered how much I pay for it) <abbr title="Virtual Private Server">VPS</abbr> hosted in Germany by [Contabo](https://contabo.com).
-It runs [Ubuntu 20.04](https://releases.ubuntu.com/20.04/).
+My server is a surprisingly powerful (considered how much I pay for it) <abbr title="Virtual Private Server">VPS</abbr> hosted in Germany by [Contabo](https://contabo.com "Contabo official website").
+It runs [Ubuntu 20.04](https://releases.ubuntu.com/20.04/ "Ubuntu 20.04 release page").

-[Here](Server%20setup) is a dedicated step-by-step walkthrough of my server setup and configuration.
+In [[Server setup]] there are step-by-step walkthroughs of my server setup and configuration.
 {:.box}

 <br>